 They are normally found in conjunction with an honorific — -kun and -chan being among the most common for all four, although -san and even -sama are frequently used for respected older siblings, or when addressing other people's siblings.
 "Baby-talk" equivalents such as -tan, -tama and -chama are not unknown, either, but are usually limited to younger children and kawaiiko.

-Additionally, ani and ane can take an honorific prefix, o-, which indicates even further respect.
+Additionally, ani and ane can take the honorific prefix o- in place of the initial a (and simultaneously double the i / e sound), which indicates even further respect.
 This is not mandatory, though.
 When speaking to your older brother, you would call him Niisan or Oniisan ; older sister would be Neesan or Oneesan; the younger ones you would normally address by name.

 In addition to these four basic words, there are numerous variations due to regional differences in pronunciation and from slang usages.
 Just as an example, here are some of the alternative versions that one may encounter in fiction: